Jumb0Frame/OldFeatherCape/OldFeatherCape/Package/README.md

 ## Features

+This mod allows you to craft a modified Feather Cape called Old Feather Cape. \
-Puts the +20% jump height boost back on the Feather Cape
+This Old Feather Cape has the +20% jump height bonus back on it (including the other Feather Cape effects). \
+This modified cape is craftable at the Galdr table.

 ## Known issues